-Hiring the Right People– With people analytics you can predict with high degree of accuracy which employees will perform well and in what role.
+Hiring the Right People– With people analytics, you can predict with a high degree of accuracy which employees will perform well and in what role.
 The process requires you to collect enough data about your current employees and new employees joining your organisation.
-This data includes demographic data (although this does not predict performance) and the major predictors of job performance such as cognitive ability scores, personality variables, integrity, performance on situational judgment test and work sample tests.
-With this kind of data you will be able to predict with a high degree of accuracy which employees will perform before you hire them.
-This way, you save the business lots money by avoiding wrong hires.
+This data includes demographic data (although this does not predict performance) and the major predictors of job performance such as cognitive ability scores, personality variables, integrity, performance on situational judgment tests and work sample tests.
+With this kind of data, you will be able to predict with a high degree of accuracy which employees will perform before you hire them.
+This way, you save the business lots of money by avoiding wrong hires.
 Each analysis will give you the probability of each potential candidate excelling in the target role.

 Proneness to Accidents – Using a driver simulation test in one of the assignments we have done we managed to predict which drivers have a higher chance of being involved in an accident.
 Most of the predictors are related to their personality and driving habits.
 Surprisingly defensive driving, which some people are advocating to be made mandatory, has no influence on the number of accidents or individual proneness to accidents.
 The model is over 80% accurate.